 Flux-Cored Arc Welding (FCAW)

 Flux-cored arc welding (FCAW) merges elements of MIG and stick welding.
 It employs a flux-filled wire electrode, which produces a shielding gas to ward off contaminants.
-This method's versatility and ease of use make it a favorite for welding thick materials and in outdoor settings.
+This method's versatility and ease of use make it a favorite for welding thick materials and outdoor settings.

 Submerged Arc Welding (SAW)